Work Visa

 All Work Visa Types Available in Spain With Fees

-Spain has many options of work visas tailored to different professional needs.
+Spain has various work visa options tailored to different professional needs.
 The Highly Skilled Professional Visa is popular in Madrid, where multinational companies are prevalent.
-This visa costs approximately €190 (~$210 USD) and is valid for up to two years.5 times the national average and costs €300 (~$330 USD).
-In Barcelona, the Entrepreneur Visa is common due to the lively startup scene, with a fee of €350 (~$385 USD).
+This visa costs approximately €190 (~$210 USD) and is valid for up to two years.
+The EU Blue Card requires a salary of at least 1.5 times the national average (~€40,000+/year) and costs €300 (~$330 USD).
+In Barcelona, the Entrepreneur Visa is common due to the vibrant startup scene, with a fee of €350 (~$385 USD).
 Seasonal Work Visas, costing €80 (~$88 USD), are frequently issued in Valencia, especially in agriculture.

 Visa TypeWho Can ApplyDurationApplication FeeProcessing TimeCan Lead to PR